chris-short/chrisshort.net/content/disclaimer.md

 * Red Hat
 * Detroit Go Meetup

-Nor those of any group Chris Short is affiliated with or employed by.
+Nor those of any group Chris Short is or has been affiliated with or employed by.